KalixHealth/Kalix.ApiCrypto/readme.md

 as an example.
 When your server starts up it will use the RSA certificate to decrypt this blob.
 Once decrypted the AES symmetric key can be used to encrypt/decrypt all your records.

-First step is to create the RSA certificate and the encrypted AES shared key:
+First step is to use a RSA certificate and create the encrypted AES shared key:

-	// Creates an RSA key with key size of 4096 by default var cert = RSACertificateBuilder.CreateNewCertificate("SubjectName");

-	// Export public/private keypair
+    // Get the certificate from the store var store = new X509Store(StoreName.My, StoreLocation.CurrentUser);
+    store.Open(OpenFlags.ReadOnly);
-    var privateData = cert.Export(X509ContentType.Pkcs12, "password");
+    var cert = store.Certificates.Find(X509FindType.FindBySubjectName, "SubjectName", false)[0];
-    File.WriteAllBytes(Path.GetFullPath("private.pfx"), privateData);

     // Create a blob that can be saved in blob storage or S3 etc var blobData = AESBlob.CreateBlob(AESKeySize.AES256, cert);

 You will have to install the public/private key pair on all servers that need to encrypt/decrypt data.
 It will only be used to extract the AES key from the blob: